-This 1949 audio clip features Bud Udick calling with Tait's Orchestra, recorded live at the Broadmoor Hotel ballroom in Colorado Springs, Colorado.
-A set of five ten-inch 78rpm recordings with Udick calling was released by Pikes Peak Records as Bar Nothin' Squares, and it is one of the recordings included in the Phonograph Records section of Lloyd Shaw's Cowboy Dances book.
+This 1949 audio clip features Bud Udick calling with "Cactus" Tait's Orchestra, recorded live "at the regular weekly square dances at the beautiful Broadmoor Hotel" in Colorado Springs, Colorado.
+A set of five ten-inch 78rpm recordings with Udick calling was released by Pikes Peak Records as Bar-Nothin' Squares, "an album of real Western square dances."
+It is one of the recordings included in the Phonograph Records section of Lloyd Shaw's Cowboy Dances book.
 (Trivia note: Bud Udick's younger brother, Bob, was one of Lloyd Shaw's Cheyenne Mountain Dancers who performed in Washington, DC, in 1939, the first East Coast trip made by the group.
 See another item in our collection for more about that.)

 Udick starts off with his characteristic shout, "Turn 'em loose!" and after opening figures launches into Take a Little Peek.
 Partway through the dance he changes the calls to a series of elbow swings (men, opposite, men, partner) and then finishes up with Dive for the Oyster.
 The recording includes the sound of very happy dancers in the background.